nginx-architects/agility2022-apigw-nic/modules/module6/readme copy.md

 ![Running Animals](media/running-animals.png)

-## 2. Learn the Updated VS Manifest
+## 2. Learn and Apply the Updated VS Manifest

 Creating this canary deployment is only a slight modification to the VirtualServer manifest you have been looking at since Module1.
 The first change is the addition of the animalsv2 upstream.